-See how much fun you'll have when you visit Lakeland, FL.
-Tour the world's largest collection of Frank Lloyd Wright architecture (13 structures!) when you visit Florida Southern College.
-Enjoy locally owned restaurants and bakeries like Red Door Lakeland and Born and Bread Bakehouse.
+See how much fun you’ll have when you plan a weekend in Lakeland, FL.
+Tour the world’s largest collection of Frank Lloyd Wright architecture (13 structures!) when you visit Florida Southern College and enjoy locally owned restaurants and bakeries like Red Door Lakeland and Born and Bread Bakehouse.

 What started as a booth at the Saturday Lakeland Farmer’s Market has grown into an early morning rite of passage for folks in the Central Florida area.
 From European style pastries and bread to cheesecakes, biscuits and cruffins – a hybrid between a croissant and a muffin – you’ll quickly see why people stand in line, often around the block, for treats from Born & Bread Bakehouse.

-Open only on Saturdays from 8 a.m. to 1 p.m. and Wednesday evenings from 5 p.m. to 10 p.m.
+Open only on Saturdays from 8 a.m. to 1 p.m., and Wednesday from 7 a.m. to 2 p.m.
+Online ordering opens Tuesday evening.

 This 11-month Market (closed in August) is a showcase for the talents and the work of local artisans and local growers.
-Downtown Farmers Curb Market is open Saturdays 8:00 a.m. until 2:00 p.m.
+Downtown Farmers Curb Market is open Saturdays 8:00 a.m. until 1:00 p.m.
+After the market don’t miss the charming Pressed Books and Coffee shop, just a few steps away.

 210 E. Main St.